 New Year Celebrations Around The World

 The arrival of new year represents great joy.
 It is celebrated in many different ways.
 There are big public celebrations.
 The most famous are those in New York, Sydney, London and Berlin.
 At midnight there are beautiful fireworks.
-People of New York have the New Year's Eve Ball which moves down the flag pole at the Times Square.
-Big New Year parties can be held on beaches.
-One of the most famous is the one on the Copacabana beach in Rio de Janeiro, Brazil.

-New Year's Eve Ball in New York
+New Year's Eve Ball in New York New Year's Eve Ball in New York

+Instead of participating at such celebrations some people watch tv.
 In many countries presidents or monarchs address the nation on the New Year's Eve.
 There are tv shows typical for the occasion.
 In Canada there is the sketch comedy troupe Royal Canadian Air Farce.
 Germans on the other side for many years enjoy in the Dinner for one.
 Some sport events are organized too.
 In São Paulo, Brazil they have the Saint Silvester Marathon (Corrida de São Silvestre).

-Pummerin bell in Vienna, Austria
+Pummerin bell in Vienna, Austria Pummerin bell in Vienna, Austria

 At midnight in Vienna, Austria you can hear the sound of what locals call the “Pummerin”.
 It is the bell of famous St. Stephen's Cathedral.
 What follows is the sound of the "Donauwalzer" (The Blue Danube) by Johann Strauss II.
 On the 1st of January there is the New Year's Concert by Vienna Philharmonics.
-This classical music concert includes works of from the Strauss family, but also from some other Austrian composers.
+This classical music concert includes works of the Strauss family, but also those from some other Austrian composers.
 The concert is held since 1939.

 Music and dance are important for the celebrations in Poland too.
 The Warsaw Philharmonic Society organizes a famous ball in the castle built by Teutonic Knights in Golub-Dobrzyn, Kuyavian-Pomeranian Voivodeship.
 The ball is attended by “the man of the year”.
 Everything is done to get rid of the old year.
-So, some traditional pranks like for example smearing windows and doorknobs with tar are allowed.
+So, some traditional pranks like for example smearing of windows and doorknobs with tar are allowed.

 Lot of delicious food is prepared for the occasion.
 Some food is typical for that special night.
 In Denmark people eat Marzipan ring cake (in Danish Kransekage).
 In the Czech Republic eating lentils or soup with small peas means good financial situation in the coming year.
 On the other side, it is considered bad luck to eat rabbit or chicken on the New Year's day.
 It is believed that by doing so good luck is going to leave you.